 Students who fail to sign the attendance roster prior to it being collected or digitally recorded at the beginning of each on-campus session will be considered late and may receive a reduction in grade points for class activities held during that session.
-ESOL certificate program students are required to attend a minimum of 80% of all scheduled 50-minute clock-hours.
 In online sessions, late attendance does not apply, as asynchronous activities are assigned to be completed throughout each week for each course.